This post may contain affiliate links. Please read our disclosure policy.

 - Serve: Pour into bowls and top with your favorite toppings.
 Enjoy!

-Endless toppings to come up with, but here are some optional toppings you can add to your creamy chicken enchilada soup are:
+Endless toppings to come up with, but here are some optional toppings you can add to your soup:

 - Chopped avocado